axialeaa/BlockyBubbles/README.md

 > [!NOTE]
 > Without [Sodium][sodium] installed, **Blocky Bubbles** will use the main graphics quality setting.

-I have also obtained permission from miniluv73, the original artist behind the fast bubbles textures for the Bedrock Edition version of [Faithful 32x][faithful], to use his assets inside an in-built resource pack!
-Simply head to the resource pack menu to upscale **Blocky Bubbles** to double resolution.

 <h2 align=center>📝 Getting Started 📝</h2>

-**Blocky Bubbles** operates on [Kikugie's fork of Stonecutter][stonecutter-kt], allowing for easy multi-version scheming.
-Every release will be available for most versions since 1.20, allowing you to get the full experience regardless of your circumstances.

 - Make sure you're running a Fabric instance of the game.
 If you're playing from the vanilla launcher, follow the [Fabric installation guide][fabric-guide].
 If you're playing from a third-party launcher like [Prism][prism], you'll need to follow their own instructions which you can often find on their respective websites.
 For example, [here][prism-guide] is Prism's guide to downloading mods.
 - If you're not using a third-party launcher with in-built mod installation, you'll need to download the latest version of **Blocky Bubbles** for your game version from the [GitHub releases][github-releases] page or on [Modrinth][modrinth-versions].
 Drag the `.jar` file into your mods folder and launch the game!